sinequa/sba-angular/docs/modules/pepper/pepper.md

 Pepper is meant to be customized easily, especially to let developers create new types of widgets, either generic or specific to their project.

-Adding a widget will impact several parts of the code:
+Adding a widget will impact several parts of the code, and several aspects must be taken into account:

-- The widget must be displayed within an existing component.
+- The widget must be displayed (within its parent component `sq-dashboard-item`).
-- The widget must be created somewhere in the application (upon initialization or user action).
+- The widget creation must be triggered somewhere in the application (upon initialization or user action).
 - The widget must be synchronized with other widgets and the results list.
 - The widget might have properties needing to be persisted.
+- The widget size must adapt to the dashboard grid.

 ### Widget display